RedHatNordicsSA/linux4win/content/lab6.md

 # Troubleshooting

 This is quite the broad topic.
-But logs usually help a lot when trying to figure out what a problem can be.
-We have already installed a service that is not starting as expected.
+We have installed a service that is failing.
+A service is an application that is designed to run always to provide some service like synchronizing time with an reliable source.
+Log messages traditionally gets sent to a file on the file-system.
+And sometimes many processes log to the same file which leads lots and lots of lines.
+This can make it very hard to locate the message that helps you solve the problem.
+With the cockpit interface any messages are attached to the process that produced them.
+You will also get an good overview of how your system is configured.

 ## View active services
 To look at the running services you just locate the **Services** option in the menu on your left.
 So please click that now